Rapper Lil Tjay Jailed On Gun Charges From Night He Was Shot At Edgewater Restaurant

 “I got shot right before I got on the plane,” the rapper told the audience in Paris last month.

-He was then sent to the Bergen County Jail and booked (see mugshot above) before being ordered released by a Superior Court judge in Hackensack, with conditions, early Friday evening.

-Merritt had undergone emergency surgery after he was shot outside the Chipotle restaurant in the Shops at City Place on River Road in Edgewater, a short drive south of the George Washington Bridge.
+Merritt had undergone emergency surgery after he was shot outside the Chipotle restaurant in the Shops at City Place on River Road in Edgewater, a short drive south of the George Washington Bridge, last summer.

 A medical chopper airlifted him to Hackensack University Medical Center.
 He'd been shot seven times, including once each in the neck and the arm, law enforcement sources told Daily Voice.